Bawden Manor Farmhouse - Restoration and contemporary extension

 Completion – August 2019

-Contractor – various sub contractors
+Contractor – various sub-contractors by client